couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 ## Shutting down the Connection

-The preferred method for closing a connection is to cleanly shut down the active connection with a time-out using the `shutdown()` method with an optional time-out period and unit specification.
+The preferred method for closing a connection is to cleanly shut down the active connection with a timeout using the `shutdown()` method with an optional timeout period and unit specification.
 The following example shuts down the active connection to all the configured servers after 60 seconds: